tferreira/piggydime/README.md

 ```

 ### Create DB

+You can choose MySQL or Postgres.
 SQLite has been intentionally omitted as there is issues with Decimal types.

+You'll have to create the database.

 More about connection strings in this [flask config guide.](http://flask-sqlalchemy.pocoo.org/2.1/config/)